caj50/caj50.github.io/Analysis Tutorials/MA10207BT4/Tutorial4.md

 As per usual, here's where you'll find the problem sheet hints!

 1) These two examples are largely similar to the ones we did in tutorials (and I think there's a couple of examples in the lecture notes).
 Just make sure to explain fully why the function is/isn't continuous at a given point.
 And for once, there's no $\epsilon-\delta$ argument in sight!
-2)  There's an example of how to solve this type of problem in the lecture notes.
-I'd also recommend looking at 'Problem Sheet Week 10' from last semester too, if you want another example along these lines.
+2)  For this question, I'd recommend looking at 'Problem Sheet Week 10' from last semester, if you want an example along these lines.
 In regards to your solution, make it explicit that all hypotheses of the IVT are satisfied!
 3) For the first part (i.e. proving the given result), use the sequential characterisation of limits and continuity.
 For the second part, try and find functions $f,g: \mathbb{R} \to \mathbb{R}$ which satisfy
 $$\begin{align*}
 g(f(x)) = \begin{cases}